 The period of 1828 to 1865 is considered the “Golden Age” of American literature, with Boston as a major American publishing hub, second only to New York City.
 Publishing houses dotted the city, and daily sightings of legendary authors such as Ralph Waldo Emerson, Henry Wadsworth Longfellow, Oliver Wendell Holmes Sr. and James Russell Lowell was commonplace.

 We meet William Lee: A gifted publisher with a photographic memory and talent for selling.
 William’s star rises at Philips, Sampson and Company, which quickly becomes the top publisher in town.
-The pressures of maintaining a secret relationship with an employee of his firm, and his new responsibilities as Partner, start to wear on William.
-Participating in a historic opportunity to publish “The Atlantic Magazine” and a historic blunder of turning down the opportunity to publish “Uncle Tom’s Cabin”, his life begins to unravel.
+The pressures of balancing the demands of his career and his relationship with a strong willed abolitionist start to wear on William.
+Participating in a historic opportunity to publish “The Atlantic Magazine” and a career ending blunder of turning down the opportunity to publish “Uncle Tom’s Cabin”, his life begins to unravel.

-A trip to France offers William a new perspective on what he wants from life, and a case of mistaken identity lands him in a French prison for twelve days.
+A trip to France offers William a renewed mission, and a case of mistaken identity lands him in a French prison for twelve days.